CERTIFIED FOR A CLEANER FUTURE

 Organic certification requires strict processes around tracking and reporting what we do and use in the vineyard and winery.
 We have annual onsite audits (planned and unplanned).
 It is your guarantee of what is in the bottle.

-Producing organic grapes and wine (and the associated certification process) is an expensive business.
+Producing certified organic grapes and wine is an expensive business.
 In our experience yields are lower and the manual inputs required are much higher.
 However, we believe this approach is better for our vineyards, our winery and the wider environment; ensuring healthier habitats for flora and fauna, and a safer workplace for our people.

 Advocates say organic produce is safer, possibly more nutritious and often tastes better.
 We think there’s some truth to these claims and we are absolutely convinced that farming and making wines organically is better for the well-being of our consumers.